Apr 1, 2025

 "This is why I love using this system," I exclaimed, pointing to the flagged area on the screen.
 "It's like having a second pair of eyes, ensuring that we catch every detail.
 This finding might change the way we approach your treatment, but let's take it one step at a time."

-Personalized treatment planning with AI
+Personalized Treatment Planning with AI

 After confirming the diagnosis and staging, we needed to decide on the best course of treatment.
 For someone like Mr X, with a tumor in the colon and potential metastasis to the liver, there were multiple options—chemotherapy, radiation, surgery, or a combination of these treatments.
 The treatment decisions could be overwhelming, and he wanted to make sure he was pursuing the most effective plan for his specific situation.